-It is defined in medication classes of Analgesics (pain relievers) and Antipyretics (fever reducers).
+It is specifically used to treat mild to moderate pain and to reduce fever and is defined in medication classes of Analgesics (pain relievers) and Antipyretics (fever reducers).

 Be careful to take this medication if you have known allergies or Liver disease.

-Do not give Acetaminophen to a child younger than 2 years of age with the advise of a clinical provider.
+Do not give Acetaminophen to a child younger than 2 years of age with the advice of a clinical provider.

 Medical Condition For Its Use: